-The Growth and Communities Team
+The Growth & Communities Team

 The Growth and Communities Team is part of the UK Headquarters staff team within the Volunteering Operations Department, with field-based staff who cover the eight English regions.
-Teams of Growth and Recruitment Officers, Local Growth Operations Managers and Growth and Communities Managers work alongside Group Scout Lead Volunteers, District, County and Regional Lead Volunteers, as well as Assistant Regional Lead Volunteers (Growth) to help open new sections, units and groups, provide tools to help existing groups to grow, provide training on adult recruitment, and support the induction of new volunteer managers in Scouting.
+Teams of Growth and Recruitment Officers, Local Growth Operations Managers and Growth and Communities Managers work alongside Group Scout Lead Volunteers, District, County and Regional Lead Volunteers, as well as Assistant Regional team Members (Growth) to help open new sections, units and groups, provide tools to help existing groups to grow, provide training on adult recruitment, and support the induction of new volunteer managers in Scouting.

-The Regional Lead Volunteer is a key link between the Growth and Communities Team and local Scouting.
-Through close working and effective communication, the Regional Lead Volunteer will develop plans with you and the other County Lead Volunteers in the team to ensure the best use of resources to achieve Scouting's goals for the region, as agreed with the Chief Volunteer of England.
-One Growth and Communities Manager manages the staff team for both the Greater London and East of England regions and works closely with both Regional Lead Volunteers.
+The Lead Volunteer for the Region is a key link between the Growth and Communities Team and local Scouting.
+Through close working and effective communication, the Lead Volunteer for the Region will develop plans with you and the other County Lead Volunteers in the team to ensure the best use of resources to achieve Scouting's goals for the region, as agreed with the Chief Volunteer of England.
+One Growth and Communities Manager manages the staff team for both the Midlands regions and works closely with both Regional Lead Volunteers.
 The Growth and Communities Manager is line managed by the Deputy Chief Volunteering Officer.